Asiga, a global leader in 3D printing equipment manufacturing, has approved Mechnano’s Formula1 ESD-safe resin for use on all Asiga printers.

-“The ability to 3D print ESD-safe parts presents substantial opportunities for industries such as aerospace, defense, and electronics manufacturing,” said Mechnano President Bryce Keeler.
+“The ability to 3D print ESD-safe parts presents substantial opportunities for industries such as communications and electronics manufacturing,” said Mechnano President Bryce Keeler.
 “We look forward to Asiga customers experiencing the advantages of Mechnano nanoengineered materials, and we’re excited to see the innovation Formula1 will unlock.”

 Mechnano is the first company to fabricate parts with carbon nanotubes using vat photopolymerization systems to achieve static-dissipative properties or improve impact, tear-resistance, and tensile performance.
 Its technology is backed by over a decade of research and development and protected by over 120+ issued and pending patents.